 The membership for this current season (2005) is closed.
 If you wish to go on the waiting list for the following seasons, contact Alders Angling Club at the above e-mail address.

-Established since the late 1940's at Sevenoaks, Bromley [Kent] & District Angling Society has 9 coarse fishing venues covering lakes, rivers and ponds, mainly based on the East Sussex borders up and across to Sevenoaks, Paddock Wood and Tunbridge Wells, all in the South East of England.
-They hold regular fishing competitions within the club and against other clubs.
-Some of their venues cater for limited wheel chair access.
-Annual club membership costs £65 [plus an additional £35 joining fee] with concessions available for juniors and juveniles at only £5
+Bromley [Kent] & District Angling Society have been established since the late 1940's and today have 8 coarse fishing venues covering lakes, rivers and ponds, mainly based on the East Sussex borders up and across to Sevenoaks, Paddock Wood and Tunbridge Wells, all in the South East of England.
+Our more notable venues include Bradbourne Lakes, within the Sevenoaks Wildfowl Reserve near Sevenoaks and Scarlett's Lake, East Sussex.
+We hold regular fishing competitions within the club and against other clubs.
+A number of our venues cater for limited wheel chair access.
+For the annual club membership costs, see our website.

 Chartham and District Angling Society was formed aprox 28 years ago when the founder members approached the local parish council about using the local disused gravel works lake known as Pads Lake [or "mickey mouse lake" to the vets] for coarse fishing.

 This pretty 2.5 acre clear water lake near canterbury deep in the county of kent is stocked with most species of freshwater fish including mirror carp [to 27lb], common carp [to 24lb], tench [to 8lb], bream [to 12lb] and pike [to 12lb].
 There is also a large head of silver fish for match anglers.
 The lake in the last 5 years has also had a ongoing stocking of fish what will continue with more double figure carp to be stocked as well as silver fish.

 - Cranbrook & District Angling Club -

 Cranbrook & District Angling Club, situated in the heart of the Weald of Kent, offers excellent angling for all types of fishermen on a wide range of venues in Kent and Sussex.